What Can I Use to Wash My Cat if I don’t have cat shampoo? Of 2022

 If so, you know that their fur can get dirty fast.
 And soap doesn’t work that well on cat hair because it’s too harsh.

-That’s why Dawn is a great option to wash your cat.
+That’s why Dawn is a great option for washing your cat.
 It’s gentle enough for their skin and works better than traditional soap on their fur.

 6-Oatmeal DIY Shampoo